Build a Recycled Greenhouse

 The greenhouse was built around the recycled windows—but the rest of the stuff was from Lowe's.

 The siding is called LP SmartSide Paneling—pressed-wood pieces on one side, and molded to look like paneling on the other side.
-The panels come pre-primed and ready to paint!
+The panels come pre-primed and ready to be painted!

 Bev put up pegboard on the walls, very handy for hanging tools.

-I asked Bev what she will grow in her recycled greenhouse?
+I asked Bev what she would grow in her recycled greenhouse.

 Master Gardener Certification